Poggibonsi Valdelsa - what to see in Poggibonsi Val d'Elsa

 The Church of S. Maria, once a subordinate church of the parish of Marturi, can be found in the village itself.
 Its original design was Romanesque (perhaps 13th century), later modernized in 1878 and 1904, the year in which the bell tower and cusp were built.
 The church interior is in the form of a Latin cross.
 On the left, there is a baptismal font by the Staggia sculptor Cesare Capezzuoli, who also carried out the Via Crucis.
 The left hand wall contains panels in bronze of stories from the New Testament by sculptor Giulio Capezzuoli, again from Staggia.
 The two round windows that illuminate the chapels in the transept date from the 16th century while the beautiful grey stone ciborium is in pure Renaissance style.
 The presidential chair in travertine stone by architect Alessandro Bagnoli stands behind the high altar.

-The 15th century Church of the Misericordia is situated next door to the parish hall: the interior contains a fine 17th century polychrome crucifix in wood.
-On display in the museum next door we can find several important works of art, among them the splendid "The Holy Communion of St. Mary Magdalen, carried up to the sky by angels" by Antonio Pollaiolo; the artist was taken ill while he was working in San Gimignano and hospitalized at Staggia where he painted this picture of the Saint because of the widespread worship of St. Mary Magdalen among the local population.
+The 15 C Church of the Misericordia is situated next door to the parish hall: the interior contains a fine 17 C polychrome crucifix in wood.
+On display in the museum next door we can find several important works of art, among them the splendid "The Holy Communion of St. Mary Magdalen, carried up to the sky by angels" by Antonio Pollaiolo.
+The artist fell ill while he was working in San Gimignano and hospitalised at Staggia where he painted this picture of the Saint because of the widespread worship of St. Mary Magdalen among the local population.

 The Castle of Strozzavolpe